 Since students may be learning about diverse perspectives and practicing civil dialogue about real-world issues, they will address CASEL competencies (Collaborative for Academic, Social, and Emotional Learning), such as social awareness, self-awareness, and relationship skills.
 In addition to meeting Listenwise’s criteria for quality instructional materials, The New York Times’ standard for ethical journalism and its worldwide authority in the field provide educators with the assurance that The 1619 Project is fact-based and carefully checked.

 Aligning Listenwise Podcasts with 1619 Project Resources

 Many Listenwise stories align well with 1619 Project essays and podcasts.
 Educators can use the chart below to select resources that best fit their academic, social, and emotional learning, and/or diversity equity and inclusion goals.
 All of the 1619 Project essays are downloadable in PDF form.

-Teaching Tolerance published a report indicating significant gaps in U.S. students’ understanding of slavery, summarized in an Atlantic article called “What Kids are Really Learning About Slavery.”
-As an outcome of their research, Teaching Tolerance developed a Framework for Teaching Slavery for grades K-5 and 6-12, intended to support teachers in addressing “hard history.”
+Learning for Justice published a report indicating significant gaps in U.S. students’ understanding of slavery, summarized in an Atlantic article called “What Kids Are Really Learning About Slavery.”
+As an outcome of their research, Learning for Justice developed a Framework for Teaching Slavery for grades K-5 and 6-12, intended to support teachers in addressing “hard history.”
 This framework offers suggestions for teaching emotionally charged topics in developmentally appropriate ways.